HumphreyBoaGart/grackle/README.md

 Currently only tested to work in Debian.

 ***This software is still in very early stages, and will probably not be useful to anyone but myself for a little bit.
-Check back later.***
+Check back later, or look at the [checklist](checklist.md) for more info.***

 ## How It Works